 Definitions

-Improvements (Renovations/Alterations) - Any betterment or change to an existing property to allow its continued or more efficient use within its designated purpose (Renovation), or for use for a different purpose or function (Alteration).
+Improvements (Renovations/Alterations) – Any betterment or change to an existing property to allow its continued or more efficient use within its designated purpose (Renovation), or for use for a different purpose or function (Alteration).
 Building improvements also include improvements to or upgrading of primary mechanical, electrical, or other building systems, and site improvements not associated with construction projects.
-Improvements typically increase the useful life of a facility and are capitalized against the existing property in accordance with the accounting principles of the Federal Accounting Standards Advisory Board.
+Improvements typically increase the useful life of a facility and are capitalized against the existing property in accordance with the accounting principles of the Federal Accounting Standards Advisory Board (FASAB).

 Minor renovations – Renovations that are directly related to the installation of special-purpose equipment, as well as related design and inspection services.
 These renovations may include extending utility services, providing suitable safety and environmental conditions for proper operations, and making structural changes such as cutting walls and floors, and new partitions, provided such improvements are proximately incident to the installation, operation, and use of special purpose equipment and necessary to conduct the functions of the program(s).
+Minor renovation projects do not change the value of the underlying asset or increase the useful life of the facility.

-Project – This includes the design and construction work associated with renovating, repairing, or altering NIH owned facilities and space.
+Project – This includes the design and construction work associated with renovating, repairing, or altering NIH-owned facilities and space.

 Project Cost – The expenditure associated with the completion of design and construction activities related to NIH projects, including contingency, for projects subject to the $5M and $100M ceilings.
-These ceilings do not include costs for fee for service, furniture or furnishings, casework, or IC scientific instrumentation, all of which can be IC funded and are included in “Total Project Cost" when preparing a Facility Project Approval Agreement (FPAA).
+These ceilings do not include costs for fee-for-service, furniture or furnishings, casework, or IC scientific instrumentation, all of which can be IC funded and are included in “Total Project Cost" when preparing a Facility Project Approval Agreement (FPAA).
 Costs for pre-design planning studies can also be IC funded and are not included in the ceiling that count toward the $5M ceiling per project cap or the annual $100M cap.

 Repair – The restoration of a failed or failing primary building system or real property facility component to a condition that restores its effective use for its designated purpose.
 A repair does not increase the underlying value of an existing facility and is typically not capitalized.
 An example of a primary building system would be the structural foundation and frame, domestic waste disposal system, or building HVAC; a real property component would be a piece of the primary building system such as a roofing system, central chiller/boiler, generator, or elevators.
 A failed or failing primary building system or real property component may be the result of action of the elements, fire, explosion, storm and/or other disasters, and by use near to or beyond its expected useful life or technical obsolescence.